privacypatterns/patterns/patterns/Obligation-management.md

-A service provider subcontracts services, but requires that the data to be deleted after a certain time and that the service provider requires to be notiﬁed if there is further subcontracting.
+A service provider subcontracts services, but requires that the data to be deleted after a certain time and that the service provider requires to be notified if there is further subcontracting.

 ###[Known Uses]
 <!-- Pointers to various applications of the pattern.-->